 - Build confidence and self esteem

-- Improve your CV and gain work experience
+- Improve your CV and help you to gain work experience

 - Make new friends